**This blog post was updated on August 4, 2022.**

 Acer Chromebook 314

-Smaller than a sheet of paper and weighing only a pound, the Acer Chromebook 314 boots up in a flash in just eight seconds!
+This kids laptop is smaller than a sheet of paper and weighing only a pound, the Acer Chromebook 314 boots up in a flash in just eight seconds!
 It’s got a powerful Intel® Gigabit Wi-Fi so kids can connect to the internet quickly and stay connected with no interruptions.
 Unlike many modern laptops, the Acer 314 has a ton of adaptability, with two USB 3.1 Type-C ports, two USB 3.0 Type-A ports, and a microSD slot for extra storage.
 It’s also got a touchscreen, which means kids can draw and play on it like a tablet and toggle between tabs with a flick of a finger.

 Microsoft Surface Laptop 3

-Superpower: Great for growing artists
+Kids Laptop Superpower: Great for growing artists

 This dual tablet/laptop is stylish and has several sleek metallic colors to choose from.
 It’s lightweight, super portable, and features an impressive all-day battery.
 It’s also compatible with multiple Microsoft accessories like Surface Earbuds, the Surface Arc Mouse (if your kid hates using the touchpad), and the Surface Pen to make taking notes easier.
 For kids that love to rock out while listening to Spotify or learn new things while tuning in to their favorite podcast, the Surface features built-in Omnisonic Speakers backed by Dolby® audio.